project-zot/project-zot.github.io/docs/articles/clustering.md

 Specification](https://github.com/opencontainers/distribution-spec)
 imposes certain rules about the HTTP URI paths to which various ecosystem tools must conform.
-Consider these rules when setting the HTTP prefixes during loadbalancing and ingress gateway configuration.
+Consider these rules when setting the HTTP prefixes during load balancing and ingress gateway configuration.

 ## Examples

-zot supports clustering by using multiple stateless zot replicas with shared S3 storage and an `HAProxy` (with sticky session) load-balancing traffic to the replicas.
+Clustering is supported by using multiple stateless zot replicas with shared S3 storage and an HAProxy (with sticky session) load balancing traffic to the replicas.
+Each replica is responsible for one or more repositories.

-### YAML configuration
+### HAProxy configuration

 <details>
-  <summary markdown="span">Click here to view a sample haproxy configuration.</summary>
+  <summary markdown="span">Click here to view a sample HAProxy configuration.</summary>

 ```yaml